nsenave/Helm-Charts/charts/stromae-v2/README.md

     key: values
 ```

 Environnement values concerning the database such as host, schema, password and username are already pass to postgres.
-So we decided to add the specifique key in the configmap-api.
-We are aware that this point needs to be improved
+So we decided to pass them to the api throught the environement values in the `api\deployment.yaml`

 ## LivenessProb and ReadinessProb :

 ### API :

-This point is visibled in the `deployment-api.yaml`.
-The choice of values must be perfected and a startupProb could be usefull.
+This point is visibled in the `api\deployment.yaml`.
+The choice of values must be perfected.

 ```yaml
 livenessProbe: